johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-12-10-dotnet-imemorycache-getorcreatefortimespanasync/index.md

 slug: dotnet-imemorycache-getorcreatefortimespanasync
 title: 'IMemoryCache and GetOrCreateForTimeSpanAsync'
 authors: johnnyreilly
-tags: [dotnet]
+tags: [ASP.NET]
 description: IMemoryCache is a tremendous caching mechanism for .NET.
 This post demonstrates how to write a helper to allow you to get or create an item for a given TimeSpan.
 hide_table_of_contents: false
 ---

 One thing that ASP.Net Core really got right was caching. [`IMemoryCache`](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory) is a caching implementation that does just what I want.

 <!--truncate-->